 Everyone knows that testosterone is the essence of maleness.
 It is what makes men feel better, look better, and perform better— both physically and sexually.
-But most people would be surprised to learn that estrogen also plays a key role in men’s sexuality, and is essential to their cardiovascular and circulatory health, as well as their muscle mass and bone strength.
+But many people may be surprised to learn that estrogen also plays a key role in men’s sexuality, and is essential to their cardiovascular and circulatory health, as well as their muscle mass and bone strength.

 What Does Testosterone Do?